denoland/dotland/public/posts/deno-in-2020.md

 Rust code in Deno.
 The library was hard to reason about and develop additional functionality.
 The situation led to the birth of `rusty_v8` in fall of 2019.
-[`rusty_v8`](https://github.com/denoland/rusty_v8) is a Rust crate that provides Rust API for V8 engine.
+[`rusty_v8`](https://github.com/denoland/rusty_v8) is a Rust crate that provides API for the V8 engine.
 By December `rusty_v8` had all required bindings to replace `libdeno`.
 The effort started at the end of 2019, where the first parts of `libdeno` were rewritten using `rusty_v8`.
 Thanks to the growing test coverage in the Deno codebase we were confident moving forward and wrapped up